Germany’s carbon pricing system for transport and buildings

 Criticism of low entry-level price and distributional effects

 Originally, the government had proposed (and parliament adopted) a lower price, from 10 euros in 2021 to 35 euros in 2025, which was heavily criticised by experts and institutions, such as the Mercator Research Institute on Global Commons and Climate Change (MCC).
-They and a large group of stakeholders ranging from business associations to environmental NGOs have criticised the low entry-level price in 2021 and the following years.
+They and a large group of stakeholders ranging from business associations to environmental NGOs had criticised the low entry-level price in 2021 and the following years.
 This would “hardly have a steering effect,” the MCC said, adding that long-term planning and investment security was lacking as the price post-2026 would only be determined in 2025.
 The carbon price would thus only have a limited effect on investments and innovation.

 The German Institute for Economic Research (DIW) said in an assessment of the CO2 pricing effects that it would burden poor households more than rich households in relation to net income.
 Despite planned relief via a decrease in the renewables levy and an increase in the commuters’ allowance, the pricing system would lead to additional revenues for the state, the DIW said.
-Keeping a national CO2 price "socially fair" has been one of the government’s main arguments for starting with a price of only 10 euros per tonne.
+Keeping a national CO2 price "socially fair" had been one of the government’s main arguments for starting with a price of only 10 euros per tonne.

 Due to a compromise based on the demands of the government coalition partners, experts say the CO2 pricing system could face severe legal hurdles.
 As the proposal foresees the eventual creation of a trading system, but a fixed price during the early years – which Christian Lindner, head of the pro-business FDP party, calls “a CO2 tax in disguise” – a debate has erupted about the legal foundation for a price on emissions.